hugshoney/barnaclebot/README.md

+# Barnacle Bot
 ## Behind the Source Code
 I always want to learn English but I'm so unmotivated, and I want to learn programming too, but I'm so lazy.
 Because of that, I'm trying to learn programming while making a Telegram bot to help myself learn English.
-Now, my English and programming skill that I have still sucks :sweat_smile:.
+Now, my English and programming skill that I have still sucks :joy_cat:.

 ## Quick Start Setup
 1. Donwload latest [Barnacle Bot](https://github.com/hugshoney/barnaclebot/releases/latest/download/barnaclebot).